hashicorp/design-system/website/docs/utilities/interactive/partials/code/how-to-use.md

 !!!
 Critical

-We can't support the direct use of the `href` HTML attribute because we need to rely on the `@href` Ember argument to differentiate between different types of generated output.
+We can’t support the direct use of the `href` HTML attribute because we need to rely on the `@href` Ember argument to differentiate between different types of generated output.
 !!!

 If an `@href` argument is provided: